Bbenard/Bbenard.github.io/_posts/2014-3-3-Hello-World.md

     }
 }
 ## What Is Inheritance?
  Different kinds of objects often have a certain amount in common with each other.
 Mountain bikes, road bikes, and tandem bikes, for example, all share the characteristics of bicycles (current speed, current pedal cadence, current gear).
-Yet each also defines additional features that make them different: tandem bicycles have two seats and two sets of handlebars; road bikes have drop handlebars; some mountain bikes have an additional chain ring, giving them a lower gear ratio.
+Yet each also defines additional "features that make them different: tandem bicycles have two seats and two sets of handlebars;" road bikes have drop handlebars; some mountain bikes have an additional chain ring, giving them a lower gear ratio.

  Object-oriented programming allows classes to inherit commonly used state and behavior from other classes.
 In this example, Bicycle now becomes the superclass of MountainBike, RoadBike, and TandemBike.
 In the Java programming language, each class is allowed to have one direct superclass, and each superclass has the potential for an unlimited number of subclasses: ass MountainBike extends Bicycle {